ZeyaRabani/BIT10/README.md

 # BIT10

-BIT10 is pioneering the concept of the "S&P500 of crypto assets."
+BIT10 is pioneering the concept of the "S&P500 of Crypto assets."
 It offers users a simplified way to diversify their exposure to DeFi assets by tracking the biggest crypto tokens, BRC-20s, and ERC-20s in the DeFi ecosystem.

 ## 🚀 The Problem